raheemadamboev/app-shortcut-demo/README.md

 ## Notes

 1. Static shortcut creates instance of activity every time it's clicked.
 Multiple target activities is not created but target activity always gets recreated. `onNewIntent()` is not called when target activity is on the current stack and app is started from static action even though activity's `launchMode` is set properly.
-Use dynamic or pinned shortcuts instead if you need `onNewIntent()` usage.
+Instead use dynamic or pinned shortcut if you need `onNewIntent()` usage.